bolderbrush10/SearchlightAssault/programmer-notes.md

   How to handle recipes?
 Just a beacon to all the regular recipes, enable it with a unique range-boosting technology?
   Or just make a stand-alone version of the mod and a non-standalone version?

-- Spotlight could possibly be set to only wander a 180 degree arc around its inital placement?
+- Searchlight could possibly be set to only wander a 180 degree arc around its inital placement?

 - Mod compatability setting feature: \nWildcard matching possible with asterisk *